fbpx

 Basic Needs

-Meeting peoples’ basic needs and reducing poverty through targeted initiatives transform individuals’ lives, moving them from crisis to self-sufficiency.
-Ensuring basic needs such as food, shelter, and safety is the first step to identifying the complex, long-term issues individuals and families face.
-Together, we can work to provide basic needs and on collaborative solutions to success.
 Over 24,000 residents are defined as food insecure, indicating a lack of access to enough food for an active, healthy life.
 Of those facing food insecurity, 25% do not qualify for SNAP or other public nutrition assistance programs.
-From 2018 to 2019 in the Southern Tier, there was a 30% increase in individuals facing homelessness overall and an 85% increase of families facing homelessness.
+From 2018 to 2019 in the Southern Tier, there was a 30% increase in individuals facing homelessness overall and an 85% increase in families facing homelessness.
 New York State has the highest demand for domestic violence services in the country.
 In Broome County alone, law enforcement responds to 550-600 domestic incidents each month.
 Disasters are difficult to predict, meaning that it’s imperative that individuals are prepared when they happen and are helped back on their feet.
-While we work toward providing long-term positive outcomes through the three building blocks of a quality life, covering basic needs is a vital first step on the pathway to success.
-When needs are unmet and uncertain – if someone is hungry, if they don’t have a place to sleep, if they are in fear for their safety – the other challenges they encounter in life become even more difficult to overcome.
-Individuals cannot focus on getting a better job, going to school, or taking care of their health without meeting basic needs first.

 Feeding America; 2018